Introduction - Ensuring Privacy

 In addition to using the data to provide for your care, personal data is also routinely used to improve the quality of services we provide and plan for the future (Indirect Care), therefore, your data may be used to:

-Bon Secours recognise its duty to keep your personal data secure and confidential and where appropriate we de-identify your data when using it for quality improvement activities.
+Bon Secours Health System recognise its duty to keep your personal data secure and confidential and where appropriate we de-identify your data when using it for quality improvement activities.

 To provide you with the highest quality of healthcare, we need to keep records about you.
 Your data may be collected in a number of different ways such as a referral made by your GP or another healthcare professional you have seen, or perhaps directly from you over the telephone, in person, or on a form you have completed.
-There may also be times when personal data is collected from your relatives or a next of kin where you might be very unwell and unable to communicate.
+There may also be times when personal data is collected from your carers, a Nominated Individual acting on your behalf, or a close relative where you might be very unwell and unable to communicate.
 During your treatment health specific data may also be collected by our nurses, doctors, and other healthcare professionals who are taking care of you.
-This personal data will be held in your patient chart (this can be either electronic and/or paper).
+This personal data will be held securely in your patient chart (this can be either electronic and/or paper).

-Bon Secours is fully committed to ensuring that your information is secure with us and with the third parties who act on our behalf.
+Bon Secours Health System is fully committed to ensuring that your information is secure with us and with the third parties who act on our behalf.
 We have a number of security precautions in place to prevent the loss, misuse, or alteration of your personal data.
-Staff working for Bon Secours have a legal duty to keep information about you confidential and staff are trained in information security and confidentiality.
-Bon Secours has strict information security policies and procedures in place to ensure your personal data is safe, whether it is held in paper or electronic format.
+Staff working for Bon Secours Health System have a legal duty to keep information about you confidential and staff are trained in information security and confidentiality.
+Bon Secours Health System has strict information security policies and procedures in place to ensure your personal data is safe, whether it is held in paper or electronic format.

-Bon Secours only keep personal information for a period that is deemed necessary to carry out the function and operational purpose for which it was originally collected, unless it is specifically required by law to keep your information for longer.
+Bon Secours Health System only keeps personal information in either physical (paper) or in an electronical form (including clinical images taken for diagnostic or treatment purposes) for a period that is deemed necessary to carry out the function and operational purpose for which it was originally collected, unless it is specifically required by law to keep your information for longer.
 All personal information is subject to a specified retention period and is securely destroyed once no longer needed.

 We use specific contracts with external third parties that are approved by the European Commission (EC) for the transfer of personal data to third countries or that will be transferred to third parties located in countries deemed by the EC as having an adequate level of data protection.
 These contracts ensure the same levels of personal data protection apply as are provided for under the GDPR.